shimspedy/sengov/content/states/new-hampshire/richard-brown/_index.md

 ---
-date: 2024-05-28T11:54:12-05:00
+date: 2025-03-01T11:54:12-05:00
 title: "Richard Brown"
 seo_title: "contact Representative Richard Brown"
 subheader:
      greeting: Contact Representative Richard Brown
-     description: Richard Brown is a member of the New Hampshire House of Representatives, representing Carroll 3.
-He is affiliated with the Republican Party.
-His tenure began in 2022 and his current term is set to end in 2024.
+     description: Richard Brown is a Republican member of the New Hampshire House of Representatives, representing Carroll County District 8.
+He assumed office on December 4, 2024, and his current term is set to end on December 2, 2026.
 description: Contact Representative Richard Brown of New Hampshire.
 Contact information for Richard Brown includes email address, phone number, and mailing address.
 image: richard-brown.jpeg
 video: